AlexCouch/beagle-lang-specifications/PROPERTIES.md

 Program properties allow you to keep track of the state of the program.
 Program properties, just like any other properties, have getters and setters.

 ### Object Member Properties
-There are two types of [object](OBJECTS.md) member properties: class member properties, and data structure member properties.
+There are two types of [object](OBJECTS.md) member properties: class member properties, and struct member properties.
 [Class](CLASSES.md) member properties are property members of a class.
 They only exist within the context of a containing class, similar to a data property.
-A data structure member property is a property member of a [data structure](DATA_STRUCTURES.md).
+A struct member property is a property member of a [struct](STRUCTS.md).
 Both of these are essentially the same.
 The difference is the context.
 Both have getters, setters, and heap allocation.

 #### Class Member Properties
 ```